 - P-Soft software - Software for musicians who wish to exchange their configurations and deposit pieces in the database for the other musicians

 New pieces and repertoire of the music of the twentieth and twenty-first centuries

-Two types of pieces will be worked on during the project.
-First, students and teachers will be able to work on pre-existing pieces of mixed music that have been specifically transcribed for Sampo.
-These pieces will be available on the server and will be distributed directly on the terminals.
-Musicians playing acoustic instruments will be able to perform these pieces in identical conditions in all partner schools in France or abroad.
+Two types of pieces were worked on during the project.
+First, students and teachers were able to work on pre-existing pieces of mixed music that had been specifically transcribed for Sampo.
+These pieces were available on the server and were distributed directly on the terminals.
+Musicians playing acoustic instruments were thus able to perform these pieces in identical conditions in all partner schools in France or abroad.

-Finally, composers and students in composition classes will compose short mixed pedagogical pieces for the instruments that were chosen at the beginning of the project.
-These pieces will immediately be placed on the server where they are available for all other partner schools and notably their music classes.
-Students from all these schools will therefore be able to work on these pieces to prepare the restitution concerts.
+During the project, composers and students in composition classes composed mixed pedagogical pieces.
+These pieces were immediately placed on the server where they were available for all other partner schools and notably their music classes.
+Students from all these schools were therefore able to work on these pieces to prepare the restitution concerts.

 Partners of the project

-At the moment we have a total of 7 partners of the project in France and Portugal.
+We had a total of 8 project partners in France and Portugal.

-In France, five conservatories are taking part in the project:
+In France, seven conservatories took part in the project: